davdar/maam/writeup/pldi15.markdown

 -- This allows for `Op` to be a single syntactic class for all operators and simplifies the presentation.

 Before designing an abstract interpreter we first specify a formal semantics for `λIF`.
-Our semantics makes allocation explicit and separates values and continuations into separate stores.
+Our semantics makes allocation explicit and separates value and continuation stores.
 -- Our approach to analysis will be to design a configurable interpreter that is capable of mirroring these semantics.

 The state space `Σ` for `λIF` is a standard CESK machine augmented with a separate store for continuation values,